boazsegev/facil.io/docs/api/types.md

 ## Core types overview

-It's very common in C to require a Linked List, a Dynamic Array or a Hashmap.
+Many tasks in C could require a Linked List, a Dynamic Array or a Hashmap.

-This is why facil.io includes these three core types as single file libraries that use macros and inline-functions\*.
+This is why facil.io includes these three core types as single file libraries that use macros and inline-functions.

-\* The 4 bit trie / dictionary type that will not be documented here as it might be removed in future releases.
+These core types are fairly easy to use and the single file libraries are well documented.

 ### Memory Ownership

-Note that unlike the FIOBJ object system, facil.io's core types use `void *` pointers, which can hold practically any type of data.
+Note that unlike the FIOBJ object system, facil.io's core types don't have prior information about the memory model of the objects they store.

-For this reason, although objects are stored by a `fio_ary_s` or `fio_hash_s`, they should be freed manually once they are ejected from their container (the `fio_ary_s` or the `fio_hash_s`).
+For this reason, although objects are stored within a `fio_ls_s`, `fio_ary_s` or `fio_hash_s`, they should be freed manually once they are ejected from their container.

+On the other hand, FIOBJ Arrays and Hashmaps know the FIOBJ memory model and can (and will) free any objects they hold when appropriate.

 ### Type Memory Management